herzbube/htb/README.txt

 ----------------------------------------------------------------------
 HTB - herzbube's toolbox
 ----------------------------------------------------------------------
-The HTB is a collection of useful programs, usually shell scripts, that I (herzbube) created for making my work-related tasks a little bit more comfortable.
-Some programs were also created to improve system administration of my private Linus server.
+The HTB is a collection of useful programs, usually bash shell scripts, that I (herzbube) originally created in the 1990'ies for making my work-related tasks as an SCO Unix sysadmin a little bit more comfortable.
+Since then I have adapted the collection to run on Debian Linux and Mac OS X, and I have added a few more scripts that help me with administrating my private Linux server.

-HTB tries to be system independent, but this probably is an illusion.
+The HTB tries to be system independent (i.e. it should work likewise on Linux or Mac OS X or any other Unix-like system), but this is probably an illusion.

+I have my doubts whether the HTB is useful to anyone but myself, but here it is anyway.

 ----------------------------------------------------------------------
 How does it work?